The Commonplace

 0.11

 Practical takeaway: effectiveness of human–AI teaming in security tasks depends heavily on human ability to formulate context-rich prompts; autonomous workflows that self-manage prompting and tool selection can be more effective.
-Team Performance mixed medium relative effectiveness (challenge solve rates/rankings) conditional on human prompt quality versus agent self-directed prompting
+Team Performance mixed relative effectiveness (challenge solve rates/rankings) conditional on human prompt quality versus agent self-directed prompting

 n=41